http://www.fpnotebook.com/

 - Neuroretinitis

-- Acute unilateral visual field loss secondary to Optic Nerve edema with macular exudates (star-shaped)
+- Acute unilateral Visual Field loss secondary to Optic Nerve edema with Macular exudates (star-shaped)

-- Bacillary Angiomatosis (immunosuppressed patients)
+- Disseminated Involvement or Bacillary Angiomatosis (immunosuppressed patients)

-- Bacillary peliosis can involve the liver and Spleen
+- Bacillary Peliosis can involve the liver and Spleen

 - Bacillary Angiomatosis can involve bone and skin (red to purple Papules)

-- Lab
+-

-- Anti-Bartonella henslae serology (preferred)
+- Anti-Bartonella henslae Serology (preferred)

 - Indirect fluorescent or enzyme-linked immunosorbent assay